Honor your Mother...

 I'm happy to say our relationship was very good.
 Mom and I were very close.
 Now, I don't fear my own mortality as much since I believe I will see my Mother again when I'm no longer here.

-My mother was very genuine, so sincere as Dad would often say, yet simple.
+My mother was very genuine.
+She was so sincere as Dad would often say, yet simple.
 The simple things in life made her happy.
 And in the end, she was so much stronger than the delicate flower she was named for.